-EBT - Electronic Benefits Transfer Who Belongs to the In 1996, Washington joined the Western States Electronic Benefits Transfer Western States EBT Alliance (WSEA) comprised of six (6) states: Washington, Alaska, Arizona, Alliance (WSEA) Colorado, Hawaii, and Idaho to conduct a joint competitive procurement for EBT services.
-The Territory of Guam, Nevada, Wyoming, and Nebraska later joined the alliance.
-In July 2013, Nevada officially withdrew from the WSEA Coalition, leaving eight (8) states and the Territory of Guam to begin procurement for EBT-4 service in 2014.
-In August 2013, Utah officially joined the WSEA Coalition, increasing the number again to nine (9) states and the Territory of Guam.
-Utah will procure for the EBT-4 services in 2014 with the Coalition.
-In March 2014, Washington withdrew from WSEA.
-Reprocurement of In December 2001, the Western States EBT Alliance (WSEA) states developed WSEA EBT Services and published a second-tier Request for Proposal to ensure EBT services continued without interruption.
-The Territory of Guam, unable to attract a bidder due to its small caseload, joined the WSEA in this procurement.
-In May 2002, Citicorp Electronic Financial Services (CEFS) was announced as the successful second-tier vendor.
-On April 28, 2003, Washington's first tier contract expired.
-Washington exercised the two, one-year extension options under the initial contract.
-In January 2004, CEFS was sold to J. P. Morgan Electronic Financial Services In April 2009, WSEA awarded the EBT Request for Proposal to the successful bidder, J. P. Morgan EFS.
+- In 1996, Washington joined the Western States Electronic Benefits Transfer Alliance (WSEA) comprised of six (6) states: Washington, Alaska, Arizona, Colorado, Hawaii, and Idaho to conduct a joint competitive procurement for EBT services.
+The Territory of Guam, Nevada, Wyoming, and Nebraska later joined the alliance. - In July 2013, Nevada officially withdrew from the WSEA Coalition, leaving eight (8) states and the Territory of Guam to begin procurement for EBT-4 service in 2014. - In August 2013, Utah officially joined the WSEA Coalition, increasing the number again to nine (9) states and the Territory of Guam.
+Utah procured for the EBT-4 services in 2014 with the Coalition. - In March 2014, Washington withdrew from WSEA.

+Reprocurement of WSEA EBT Services

+- In December 2001, the Western States EBT Alliance (WSEA) developed and published a second-tier Request for Proposal to ensure EBT services continued without interruption.
+The Territory of Guam, unable to attract a bidder due to its small caseload, joined the WSEA in this procurement. - In May 2002, Citicorp Electronic Financial Services (CEFS) was announced as the successful second-tier vendor. - On April 28, 2003, Washington's first tier contract expired.
+Washington exercised the two, one-year extension options under the initial contract. - In January 2004, CEFS was sold to J. P. Morgan Electronic Financial Services (FFS). - In April 2009, WSEA awarded the EBT Request for Proposal to the successful bidder, J. P. Morgan EFS. - In April 2014, Washington awarded the EBT Request for Proposal to the successful bidder, J. P. Morgan EFS.
+The contract provided for a two-year term through April 29, 2016 with options for two extensions, one sixmonth and one three-month.
+The short contract term was due to J. P. Morgan EFS' November 2013 announcement to exit the EBT and pre-paid card business. - In July 2015, Washington awarded the EBT Request for Proposal to the successful bidder, Fidelity Information Services.
+The contract provided for a five-year term with options for two one-year extensions.
+EBT services were successfully converted from J. P. Morgan EFS to Fidelity Information Services in July 2016.